wooln/vscode-tfs/README.md

     npm install grunt-cli -g
     grunt githooks

-The last command create a `pre-commit` hook to ensure that you don't commit anything if it the tests are not successful.
+The last command create a `pre-commit` hook to ensure that you don't commit anything if tests fail.

-## Issues

-Please report any issue or comment [here](https://github.com/ivangabriele/vscode-tfs/issues).

 ## Roadmap